The Joe Rodota Trail between Roberts Avenue and South Wright Road will reopen on March 14, 2020. The trail closed for cleaning on January 31, 2020.

 Sonoma County Regional Parks installed some temporary fencing in late January to limit public access during the cleanup.
 Regional Parks also is installing new permanent fencing in some areas to improve the trail’s appearance, discourage loitering along shoulders and allow for short-term closures for maintenance.
 Regional Parks also is restoring regulatory and directional signs on the trail.

-Regional Parks rangers and private security patrols are regularly monitoring the trail.
-If you suspect trespassing or criminal activity on the trail or surrounding private property, you are advised to call 911 or Santa Rosa Police's non-emergency number (707) 528-5222.
+Regional Parks rangers and private security patrols are monitoring the trail.
+If you suspect trespassing or criminal activity on this section of the trail or surrounding private property, you are asked to call 911 or Santa Rosa Police's non-emergency number (707) 528-5222.

-Due to expanded shelter and housing services, rangers expect to be able to enforce laws prohibiting unauthorized camping on public land.
-Rangers will conduct regular patrols and collaborate with outreach workers so anyone attempting to camp is aware of shelter options and the need to vacate the trail.
+The County will respond expeditiously to any future trail encampments.
+Rangers will patrol regularly and collaborate with outreach workers and law enforcement so that anyone attempting to camp is aware of local shelter services and the need to vacate the trail.

 The County has a strong commitment to provide a path to permanent stable housing for all people experiencing homelessness.
 The Sonoma County Community Development Commission is the lead agency charged with preventing and ending homelessness.